 (note: this paper was previously circulated under the titles "The Power of Credential Length Policy: Schooling Decisions and Returns in Modern China" and "The Importance of Educational Credentials: Schooling Decisions and Returns in Modern China"; it was changed to the current title after input from a series of helpful referees)

-Every government chooses the number of years of schooling needed to complete primary education, but little is known about how this policy decision affects educational attainment and subsequent labor market outcomes.
-We study a policy change in China which extended the length of primary school from five years to six but did not change the primary school curriculum.
-We exploit the gradual rollout of the policy to estimate its impact on affected individuals' schooling and performance in the labor market.
-The policy causes average years spent in primary school to increase from 5.2 to nearly six, and post-primary attainment to increase slightly.
-The policy raises monthly income on average by 2.6% and is progressive, bringing higher income returns (5-8%) for the least educated.
+How long should primary education last?
+Nearly all governments provide primary education, but little is known about how changes to its length affect educational attainment and subsequent labor market outcomes.
+In this paper, we study a Chinese policy which extended the length of primary school from five years to six but did not change the curriculum.
+We exploit the gradual rollout of the policy over 25 years to estimate its impacts on educational attainment and performance in the labor market.
+The policy has little effect on post-primary educational attainment, but raises average monthly income by 2.6% and is progressive, generating higher returns (5-8%) among the least educated.
 We estimate the policy has already reallocated 450 million years of labor from work to schooling and we generate cost-benefit estimates to quantify this tradeoff, highlighting the large public finance implications of this policy decision.

 Work in progress